peterkahumu/alx-airbnb-database/database-adv-script/README.md

 ### 2. Window Functions
 Example: *Use a window function (ROW_NUMBER, RANK) to rank properties based on the total number of bookings they have received.*
+- RANK()

+Allow the user to create a hierarchy scale for the data.

+Example1:
 ```sql
 -- Rank Properties based on the number of bookings they've recieved.